Last updated: March 14, 2022

 If you’re driving up from the south, follow the Pacific Highway (M1) and take the Minjungbal Drive exit to Tweed Heads.

 Turn right into Boundary Street and park your car at the small car park on Tweed Terrace (see map location).

 Otherwise, if you’re driving in from the Gold Coast, take exit 95 from the M1 towards Currumbin and Tugun.
 Continue on to the Gold Coast Highway, followed by Tweed Street and Boundary Street.

 The parking area at the lookout in Point Danger is rather small and can fill up quickly on the weekends.
 If it is indeed at capacity, you can try parking at nearby Rainbow Bay or Snapper Rocks, or on the nearby suburban streets.

 Point Danger is a headland that marks the border between New South Wales and Queensland.
 It is situated at Tweed Heads and Coolangatta on the southern end of the Gold Coast.

 Captain Cook named the area Point Danger when he first sighted it in 1770 when his ship Endeavour nearly hit reefs.
-Nearby Wollumbin was named Mount Warning at the same time.
+Nearby Wollumbin, now a National Park, was appropriately named Mount Warning at the same time.

 With amazing views of the coast, and several walking tracks and beaches close by, Point Danger has become a popular tourist destination.